Milan-Ecsedi/Graduation_project_backend/README.md

 Recommended to use Thunder Client for checking the endpoints, if you using Visual Studio:Code

+# Documentation

+you can find the documentation on http://localhost:3000/doc (default url address, if the .env DB_HOST and PORT hasnt been changed)
+Written in hungarian

 # Nest things

 If you are not familiar with Nest.js, then see it down below.